Why Is My Electricity Bill So High?

 - or even a neighbour stealing power.

 While these things are technically possible, they're extremely rare.
-So rare in fact, that they don't even rate a mention in my 'top ten' list.
+So rare that they don't even rate a mention in my 'top ten' list.

-When it boils down to it, high power bills are caused by three main things:
+When it boils down to it, high power bills are the result of three main things:

-- Actual high usage (points 1 to 7 in my list below),
+- Actual high energy usage (points 1 to 7 in my list below),

 - Billing issues (8 and 9),